 Augsburg is about 45 miles from Munich, Germany, where a small number of American law firms have legal offices.
 Students who are fluent in German may want to explore the possibility of an internship or externship with such firms.
 While students have made such arrangements in the past, Pepperdine has no established positions with such firms and students who are interested in trying to set up such an experience are expected to make the necessary arrangements on their own.

 Due to ABA restrictions, Pepperdine is limited in the number of students it can send each year.
-Students will be selected on a "first in time, first in right" basis, but Pepperdine reserves the right to vary from that selection process if later applicants have strengths, interests, or connections to Germany that warrant concluding that such students will add special value to the program.
+Students will be selected on a variety of variables, including but not limited to an applicant's strengths, interests, commitment to the program, and/or connections to Germany.
+Students who will add special value to the program may receive special consideration.